Q: Describe what you publish in 25 characters or less.

 Q: What do submitters most often get wrong about your submissions process?

 A: We do not publish full-length books!
-And we are a very small team that has just started out.
-We make no money and all have more than full time jobs.
+And we are a very small team, running on passion and small donations, and all have more than full time jobs.
 We constantly dream of the day we'll be able to only write, make art, and run Press Pause.
 If we are a little slow to reply or accept or decline, it's about us and our productive capacity, and not you.